salokr/salokr.github.io/index.md

 - **Machine Learning:** Continual Learning

 ## News
+- **[May.
+2024]** I will be interning at Amazon this summer in Seattle as Applied Research Scientist Intern.
+Looking forward to elicit safe responses from LLMs.
+- **[Apr.
+2024]** I successfully passed my comprehensive exam.
+Thanks to all the committee members and my research advisor Prof. Yao for fruitful discussion.
 - **[Mar.
 2024]** Check out our new preprint on [Prompt optimization for zero-shot LLMs ](https://arxiv.org/pdf/2310.02107.pdf)
 - **[Oct.
 2023]** Our paper [MAILEX: Email Event and Argument Extraction](https://arxiv.org/abs/2305.13469) has been accepted at EMNLP 2023.
 - **[Jun.
 2023]** I will be interning Deloitte this summer!